 |Required Tuition Exemption Documents|

-Submit each of the following to the Office for Students with Disabilities to claim a tuition exemption.
+Submit each of the following to Student Accessibility Services to claim a tuition exemption.

 |Cover Letter||A letter from you requesting the tuition waiver under Texas Senate Bill 183.
 Include your address and phone number in addition to your name and Social Security number.|

 A statement on letterhead from the Texas Rehabilitation Commission, Texas Commission for the Blind, or Texas Commission for the Deaf that states you are a person who is Deaf or blind according to the criteria above;